TRANSPORT AIR-ROAD-SEA

 For guests who want to explore Flores with public transport and/or want to go to some particular areas, want to climb a mountain or want a trekking it is wise to hire a guide.

 Al local guide can help you to find your way (climbing, trekking, for example climbing volcanos, trekking to remote villages) and/or is able to understand local tradition and can speak the local language.
-Depending on their skills (climbing, local tradition and language, English) fees for guides range from Rp 100.000 to Rp 550.000.
+Depending on their skills (climbing, local tradition and language, English) fees for guides range from Rp 100.000 to Rp 700.000 depending on skills, specialism, how long or overland.

 See also "Car with driver" and "How to..." here above.